National Development Bank (Poland): Post-war development

-After World War II, BGK was reactivated with renowned economist Professor Edward Lipski at its helm.
+After World War II, BGK was reactivated with economist Professor Edward Lipski at its helm.
 In 1948, as a result of a banking reform, BGK was supposed to be an investment bank.
 Its role during 1948-1989 period was mainly limited to pre-war foreign debt service.

 In 1989, BGK resumed it operation as a state-owned bank and as such acted primarily as issue agent for Treasury bonds, offered for the first time in several decades.
 The Bank's activities focused on the preparation of sub-agent deals for the sale and redemption of bonds, development of accounting and reporting rules and organizing a nationwide sales network.

 In December 1997, BGK returned to its pre-war headquarters in Aleje Jerozolimskie in Warsaw.

 In modern Poland, the government tasks the Bank with the operation of a number of special purpose funds and programmes (including the National Road Fund, National Housing Fund, Thermomodernisation and Renovation Fund and the Railway Fund).

 BGK participates in the implementation of the state's economic objectives.
 During the economic slowdown, it provides funding for infrastructure investments and thus supports growth of this sector of the economy.
 It is an important link in the provision of funding and support for areas that are important for the society, such as housing infrastructure, energy efficiency and public utilities.
 It supports Polish exporters by taking on part of the risk related to trading activities of Polish companies.
 In collaboration with other financial institutions, BGK improves access to funding for businesses, which translates into lower unemployment and stronger GDP growth.

 BGK manages several special purpose funds and a number of governmental programmes.
 Its mission is to support social and economic growth of Poland and the public finance sector in the performance of its tasks.